GabrielaSpace/P-NYTLibrary/README.md

 [https://raw.githubusercontent.com/GabrielaSpace/P-NYTLibrary/main/assets/dashboard.png]

-On the dasboard you will find a navigation menu, a user creation section and the list of best-seller books by subject "Data provided by The New York Times".
+-On the dasboard you will find a navigation menu, a user creation section and the list of best-seller books by subject "Data provided by The New York Times".

 [https://raw.githubusercontent.com/GabrielaSpace/P-NYTLibrary/main/assets/lists.png](https://raw.githubusercontent.com/GabrielaSpace/P-NYTLibrary/main/assets/)

-By pressing the read button you will be able to see the books from the selected list and it includes the following book information:
+-By pressing the read button you will be able to see the books from the selected list and it includes the following book information:

 [https://raw.githubusercontent.com/GabrielaSpace/P-NYTLibrary/main/assets/bookDetails.png](https://raw.githubusercontent.com/GabrielaSpace/P-NYTLibrary/main/assets/)

-So far you can browse the page without registering.
+-So far you can browse the page without registering.
 However, in order to save a book you will have to register or if you already have an account, log in.

 [https://raw.githubusercontent.com/GabrielaSpace/P-NYTLibrary/main/assets/favorites.png](https://raw.githubusercontent.com/GabrielaSpace/P-NYTLibrary/main/assets/)